-As neither party made any further representations, I don't consider I need to revise the findings I reached in my provisional decision.
+As the parties didn't make any further representations, I don't consider I need to revise the findings I reached in my provisional decision.
 I have set these out below and adopt them as my findings in this final decision.